NotesHubApp/Welcome/Welcome note.md

 - Editor toolbar with all necessary commands (bold, list, table, etc.)
 - Markdown syntax guidance
 - Automatic merge conflict resolution

+## Frequently Asked Questions

+### Why should I write my notes in Markdown?
+Markdown is a widely popular open format with support in many applications.
+By choosing Markdown you can be confident if you decide to switch to a different application you can easily move all of your data without any conversion needed.
+Also, Markdown is incredibly easy to understand even in raw view as it's just plain text content with human-readable syntax.
+Last but not least, Markdown helps you to keep all of your notes in a uniform format, with no more mismatches in font size, font face, etc. when you import data from different sources.

+### What are the benefits of using Git to store notes?
+You will get a lot of things for free:
+- Unlimited version history, and information on when and who did what changes
+- Ability to share notebooks with others, you can add anyone as a collaborator or viewer to your Git repository
+- Easy self-hosting with plenty open open-source options, so notes will truly belong to you
+- Better merge conflict resolution compared to traditional cloud-based file storage solutions
+- Ability to create public websites/blogs from your notebooks